 However, there’s more to catheters than French sizes, lengths, and materials.
-Understanding the different catheter product types available to you will help you make an informed decision and transition as easily as possible.
+Understanding the different catheter product types available to you will help you make an informed decision and transition as easy as possible.

-There are 3 main urologic catheter types to choose from:
+You have 3 main urologic catheter types from which to choose:

 - Intermittent catheters are often considered the original technology.
-They are sometimes called uncoated catheters, because they require manual application of lubricating jelly prior to insertion.
-These can sometimes be a good option for those who are under-insured or uninsured, since they can be purchased rather inexpensively.
+They are sometimes called uncoated catheters because they require a manual application of lubricating jelly prior to insertion.
+These can sometimes be a good option for those who are underinsured or uninsured.
+This is because you can purchase them rather inexpensively.

-- Hydrophilic catheters are the preferred cathing system for those who experience the sensation of friction or discomfort during the cathing process.
+- Hydrophilic catheters are the preferred catheter type for those who experience the sensation of friction or discomfort during the cathing process.
 Hydrophilic catheters have a coating that is activated by water to be optimally hydrated and acts as a lubricant that is bound directly to the catheter tube’s surface, so it will not slough off or make a mess as you self-cath.
 The hydrophilic coating, once activated, stays smooth and slippery throughout to promote an easier and more comfortable insertion through the urethra on the way to the bladder.

 - Closed system catheters typically feature a pre-lubricated catheter housed inside its own sterile collection chamber.
-Because closed system catheters are an all-in-one system, it’s often preferred by those who travel frequently or people who are in wheelchairs.
+Because closed system catheters are an all-in-one system, people in wheelchairs and frequent travelers often prefer them.
 This catheter type offers its user privacy, comfort, and convenience.
-Closed system catheters are designed to help prevent the risk of urinary tract infections (UTIs) as well by keeping the catheter from coming in direct contact with your hands as you pass it into the bladder.
-Also, most brands of closed system catheters feature a pre-lubricated introducer tip that bypasses the highest concentrations of bacteria in the first few millimeters of the urethra.
+Closed system catheters may help prevent the risk of urinary tract infections (UTIs) as well by keeping the catheter from coming in direct contact with your hands as you pass it into the bladder.
+Also, most brands of closed system catheters feature a pre-lubricated introducer tip, which bypasses the highest concentrations of bacteria in the first few millimeters of the urethra.

 What are urinary catheters used for?